OCA/rma/crm_claim_rma_code/README.rst

 To configure this module, you need to:

 #.
 Go to Settings > Sequence & Identifiers and then add/edit sequences and sequences codes to use.
 #.
-Then go to Sales > Configuration > Claim > Claim Types and set the sequence codes for the claim types.
+Then go to CRM > Configuration > Claim > Claim Types and set the sequence codes for the claim types.

 Usage
 =====